aistiak/daily-learn/node/readme.md

 - interview frequent questions
 - nodejs dependencies
 - what is libuv
-- nodejs core modules ( http, crypto)
+- nodejs core modules ( http, crypto etc.)
+- cluster module for scaling
 - node version difference ( 14 ,16 ,17 )

 ### how is node different from other frameworks